tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Parameters</td>
-			<td>bdq:earliestValidDate,bdq:latestValidDate,bdq:includeEventDate</td>
+			<td>bdqval:earliestValidDate,bdqval:latestValidDate,bdqval:includeEventDate</td>
 		</tr>
 		<tr>
 			<td>SourceAuthorities/Defaults</td>
-			<td>bdq:earliestValidDate default = "1753-01-01",bdq:latestValidDate default = "{current day}",bdq:includeEventDate default = "true"</td>
+			<td>bdqval:earliestValidDate default = "1753-01-01",bdqval:latestValidDate default = "{current day}",bdqval:includeEventDate default = "true"</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>There may be valid identifications prior to Linnaeus, but this Test will flag these under the default value of bdq:earliestValidDate, as for most biodiversity data, pre-Linnaean identification dates are likely to be errors.
+			<td>There may be valid identifications prior to Linnaeus, but this Test will flag these under the default value of bdqval:earliestValidDate, as for most biodiversity data, pre-Linnaean identification dates are likely to be errors.
 If a parameter is not set, then the default is 1753-01-01.
 This Test will, by design, flag as problematic cases (such as LTER plots and marine mammal sightings) where a known individual organism is identified by a specialist and then subsequently observed without new taxonomic identifications being made.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>